Hope M. Harrison

 Areas of Expertise

-Hope M. Harrison published a prize-winning book in 2003 on the East German and Soviet decision to build the Berlin Wall.
-An expanded and updated version of the book was published in Germany in 2011 to glowing reviews.
-Co-founder and co-director of GW's Cold War Group, she is fluent in Russian and German and worked extensively in archives in Moscow and Berlin.
-Her current book project examines the Berlin Wall as a contested site of memory in Germany from 1989-2011.
-She is currently working on a book manuscript for Cambridge University Press entitled After the Wall: Memory and the New Germany, 1989 to the Present.
+Hope M. Harrison published a prize-winning book in 2003 on the East German and Soviet decision to build the Berlin Wall: Driving the Soviets up the Wall (Princeton University Press).
+An expanded and updated version of the book (Ulbrichts Mauer) was published in Germany in 2011 to glowing reviews.
+Co-founder and co-director of GW's Cold War Group, she is fluent in German and Russian and has worked extensively in archives in Moscow and Berlin.
+Her current book project examines the Berlin Wall as a contested site of memory in Germany from 1989-2019.
+In 2019, Cambridge University Press will publish her book: After the Wall: Memory and the Making of the New Germany, 1989 to the Present.
+She has published a variety of articles on the Cold War, Germany and Russia and has been invited to speak in the US, Europe, and Asia.

-She has appeared on CNN, C-SPAN and the History Channel, the BBC, Deutschlandradio, and elsewhere.
-Professor Harrison has received fellowships from Fullbright, the American Academy in Berlin, the Norwegian Nobel Institute, the Kennan Institute of the Woodrow Wilson Center, the Davis Center at Harvard University, the Center for Science and International Affairs at Harvard University, the Institute for Contemporary History in Postdam, Germany, and the Council on Foreign Relations.
-From 2000-2001, Professor Harrison served at the National Security Council as Director of European and Eurasian Affairs at the White House under President Bill Clinton and President George W. Bush.
-She worked on US relations with Armenia, Azerbaijan, Georgia, Turkey, Greece, Cyprus, Kazakhstan, Turkmenistan, Tajikistan, Uzbekistan, and Kyrgyzstan.
-(Complete C.V.)
+Dr. Harrison has appeared as an expert on Cold War History, Russia and Germany on CNN, C-SPAN, the History Channel, the Science Channel, the BBC, Deutschlandradio (Germany), CCTV (China), Voice of America (Russia), and elsewhere.
+She has received fellowships from Fulbright, the American Academy in Berlin, the Norwegian Nobel Institute, the Wilson Center, the Davis Center at Harvard University, the Center for Science and International Affairs at Harvard University, the Institute for Contemporary History in Potsdam, Germany, and the Council on Foreign Relations.
+From 2000-2001, Professor Harrison served at the National Security Council as Director of European and Eurasian Affairs at the White House under presidents Bill Clinton and George W. Bush.
+Among the issues she focused on were the peace process between Armenia and Azerbaijan over Nagorno-Karabakh (for which Dr. Harrison served as the White House representative), the reconciliation process between Turkey and Armenia, and Georgian ties with the U.S. and Russia.

 “The Berlin Wall and its Resurrection as a Site of Memory,” German Politics and Society 29, no. 2 (Summer 2011): 78-106.